 But do you and your staff really know all the ins-and-outs of HIPAA?
 Are you violating HIPAA without even realizing it?
 It can be hard to stay in compliance, especially with all the changes to practice software and tools.

+What happens if HIPAA is violated?
 Below are ten actions and situations that you may not realize are a violation of privacy according to HIPAA.
 Keep these actions in mind and review your office policies so that you’re in compliance and your patients’ information is secure.

 1.Accessing patient records for former patients. who are no longer in your care because of concerns about what may have happened to them.
 This includes checking the medical records of a friend or co-worker because of concerns about their well-being.